arufa-research/polar/README.md

 $ polar init <project-name>
 ```

-This will create a directory <project-name> inside current directory with boiler-plate code.
-The `contracts/` directory has all the rust files for the contract logic. `scripts/` directory contains  `.js` scripts that user can write according to the use case, a sample script has been added to give some understanding of how a user script should look like. `test/` directory contains `.js` scripts to run tests for the deployed contracts.
+This will create a directory <project-name> inside the current directory with boiler-plate code.
+The `contracts/` directory has all the rust files for the contract logic. `scripts/` directory contains  `.js` scripts that users can write according to the use case, a sample script has been added to give some understanding of how a user script should look like. `test/` directory contains `.js` scripts to run tests for the deployed contracts.

 ### Listing Tasks

-To see the possible tasks (commands) that are available, go to project's folder.
+To see the possible tasks (commands) that are available, go to the project's folder.

 ```bash
 $ polar